afiuhselwzd/XBDS2034-3024-AGP-/Code/README.txt

 	- genderModel
    The pretrained libraries can be found in the "Pretrained Models" folder.
 2. Once the age/gender prediction model is run, there will be a video recording that has been created.
-3. Place this video recording in the "Vids" folder for "streamlit_integration.py" to use later.
+3. Create a folder for storing videos and place the video recording in the folder for "streamlit_integration.py" to use later.

 Setup "streamlit_integration.py"
-1. In line 22, set the path for the "Vids" folder.
+1. In line 22, set the path for the folder with video recordings.
 2. Assign correct path to the following files (lines 113-120):
 	- faceProto
 	- faceModel